CDEBase/fullstack-pro/docs/Project_Setup.md

 npm run watch-packages
 ```

-If you also need to watch along with it, you can as many scopes as required like below.
+If you also need to watch along with it, you can use as many scopes as required like below.

 ```
 npm run watch-packages -- --scope=@sample-stack/counter-module* --scope=@packageb